civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(2)** Paragraph 143.1(a) of the Act is replaced by the following:

-    the Minister in **the exercise of his or her powers, or in the performance of his or her** duties **or functions** under this Part;
+    the Minister in the exercise of his or her powers, or in the performance of his or her duties or functions under this Part;

     an external adjudicator or a member of the Board in the exercise or performance, in accordance with subsection 12.001(2) or 14(5), of the powers, duties or functions conferred on the Board by this Part; or

   **(3)** Paragraph 143.1(b) of the French version of the Act is replaced by the following:

-    **à** toute personne à qui des attributions ont été déléguées en vertu du paragraphe 140(1) ou d'un accord conclu en vertu du paragraphe 140(2) dans l'exercice de ces attributions.
+    à toute personne à qui des attributions ont été déléguées en vertu du paragraphe 140(1) ou d'un accord conclu en vertu du paragraphe 140(2) dans l'exercice de ces attributions.

 ### Section 346

 Subsections 144(2) and (3) of the Act are replaced by the following:

-**(2)** No person who has accompanied or assisted **an external adjudicator or a member of the Board** in **the exercise, in accordance with subsection 12.001(2) or 14(5), of the powers**, or in the performance of the duties or functions, conferred on the Board by this Part **shall** be required to give testimony in any proceeding with regard to information obtained in accompanying or assisting the **external adjudicator or member**.
+**(2)** No person who has accompanied or assisted an external adjudicator or a member of the Board in the exercise, in accordance with subsection 12.001(2) or 14(5), of the powers, or in the performance of the duties or functions, conferred on the Board by this Part shall be required to give testimony in any proceeding with regard to information obtained in accompanying or assisting the external adjudicator or member.

-**(3)** Subject to subsection (4), the Minister, **an external adjudicator or a member of the Board** who is admitted to a work place under the powers conferred by section 141 — or a person who is admitted to a work place under the powers conferred by section 141 that are delegated to them under subsection 140(1) or under an agreement entered into under subsection 140(2) — and **any** person accompanying them, shall **not** disclose to any person any information obtained in the work place by the Minister, **external adjudicator or member** or person with regard to any secret process or trade secret, except for the purposes of this Part or as required by law.
+**(3)** Subject to subsection (4), the Minister, an external adjudicator or a member of the Board who is admitted to a work place under the powers conferred by section 141 — or a person who is admitted to a work place under the powers conferred by section 141 that are delegated to them under subsection 140(1) or under an agreement entered into under subsection 140(2) — and any person accompanying them, shall not disclose to any person any information obtained in the work place by the Minister, external adjudicator or member or person with regard to any secret process or trade secret, except for the purposes of this Part or as required by law.

 ### Section 347